Iraices/PrecisePvsBoundedP/README.md

 ## Example

-This examples does the aluminium exposure assessment by precise probability.
+This example does the aluminium exposure assessment by precise probability.

 First, let us estimate the probability of exceeding the safety threshold